Installation – Maven and Gradle

 } catch (BarcodeException ex) {

-// Handle invalid barcode content
+// Handle content validation error

 }